LovelyBuggies/MutimediaTechnology_Experiments/ex2/README.md

 **Lossless image representation formats:**

-- [**BMP**](https://en.wikipedia.org/wiki/Bmp) (bitmap) is a bitmapped graphics format used internally by the [Microsoft Windows graphics subsystem](https://en.wikipedia.org/wiki/GDI) ([GDI](https://en.wikipedia.org/wiki/GDI)), and used commonly as a simple graphics file format on that platform.
+- [**BMP**](https://en.wikipedia.org/wiki/Bmp) (bitmap) is a bitmapped graphics format used internally by the [Microsoft Windows graphics subsystem](https://en.wikipedia.org/wiki/GDI) ([GDI](https://en.wikipedia.org/wiki/GDI)) and used commonly as a simple graphics file format on that platform.
 It is an uncompressed format.
 - [**PNG**](https://en.wikipedia.org/wiki/Png) (Portable Network Graphics) (1996) is a bitmap image format that employs lossless data compression. [**PNG**](https://en.wikipedia.org/wiki/Png) was created to both improve upon and replace the [**GIF**](https://en.wikipedia.org/wiki/Gif) format with an image file format that does not require a patent license to use.
 It uses the [DEFLATE compression algorithm](https://en.wikipedia.org/wiki/DEFLATE_compression_algorithm), that uses a combination of the **LZ77 algorithm** and Huffman coding.
 - [**TIFF**](https://en.wikipedia.org/wiki/Tiff) (Tagged Image File Format) (last review 1992) is a file format for mainly storing images, including photographs and line art.
 It is one of the most popular and flexible of the current public domain raster file formats.
 Originally created by the company Aldus, jointly with Microsoft, for use with PostScript printing, **[TIFF](https://en.wikipedia.org/wiki/Tiff)** is a popular format for high color depth images, along with [**JPEG**](https://en.wikipedia.org/wiki/JPEG) and [**PNG**](https://en.wikipedia.org/wiki/Png). [**TIFF**](https://en.wikipedia.org/wiki/Tiff) format is widely supported by image-manipulation applications, and by scanning, faxing, word processing, optical character recognition, and other applications.
 - [**GIF**](https://en.wikipedia.org/wiki/Gif) images are compressed using the [Lempel–Ziv–Welch](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch) (LZW) [lossless data compression](https://en.wikipedia.org/wiki/Lossless_data_compression) technique to reduce the file size without degrading the visual quality. [**GIF**](https://en.wikipedia.org/wiki/Gif) are suitable for sharp-edged line art (such as logos) with a limited number of colors.
-This takes advantage of the format's lossless compression, which favors flat areas of uniform color with well defined edges.
+This takes advantage of the format's lossless compression, which favors flat areas of uniform color with well-defined edges.

 **Lossy image compression formats:**

 - [**JPEG**](https://en.wikipedia.org/wiki/JPEG) (Joint Photographic Experts Group) (1992) is an algorithm designed to compress images with 24 bits depth or greyscale images.
 It is a lossy compression algorithm.
 One of the characteristics that make the algorithm very flexible is that the compression rate can be adjusted.
 If we compress a lot, more information will be lost, but the result image size will be smaller.
-With a smaller compression rate we obtain a better quality, but the size of the resulting image will be bigger.
-This compression consists in making the coefficients in the quantization matrix bigger when we want more compression, and smaller when we want less compression.
+With a smaller compression rate, we obtain a better quality, but the size of the resulting image will be bigger.
+This compression consists of making the coefficients in the quantization matrix bigger when we want more compression, and smaller when we want less compression.
 - [**JPEG 2000**](https://en.wikipedia.org/wiki/JPEG_2000) (Joint Photographic Experts Group 2000) is a wavelet-based image compression standard.
-It was created by the Joint Photographic Experts Group committee with the intention of superseding their original discrete cosine transformbased [**JPEG**](https://en.wikipedia.org/wiki/JPEG) standard.
+It was created by the Joint Photographic Experts Group committee with the intention of superseding their original discrete cosine transform-based [**JPEG**](https://en.wikipedia.org/wiki/JPEG) standard.

-**Comparason of different image formats:**
+**Comparison of different image formats:**

 - [**JPEG**](https://en.wikipedia.org/wiki/JPEG) has a big compressing ration, reducing the quality of the image, it is ideal for big images and photographs.
 - [**PNG**](https://en.wikipedia.org/wiki/Png) is a lossless compression algorithm, very good for images with big areas of one unique color, or with small variations of color.